SwanseaUniversityMedical/concept-library/README.md

 4. Rename the duplicated file to `git.token`
 5. Delete the contents of the file and paste your personal access token
 >**Note: Do not share this file with anyone**
-6. Open the `docker-compose.yaml` file inside of the `docker/` folder
+6. Open the `postgres.compose.env` file inside of the `docker/development/env` folder
 7. Ensure that the environment variable `POSTGRES_RESTORE_REPO` is set to the correct GitHub repository where your `.backup` file is stored
 8. Skip to [2.3.
 Development](#2.3.-Development)